CheWeiChang1992/My_Personal_Notes/My_RDA_Recipe.md

 > Best,
 > Brenna

-In the suggestion of Dr. Forester, the MEM approach used in their previous study is very conservative, and she would recommend:
+According to Dr. Forester's suggestion , the MEM approach used in their previous study is very conservative, and she would recommend:
-**1. customizing the spatial weighting matrix used for correction.**
+**1. customizing the spatial weighting matrix used for MEM approach.**
 **2. using PCs uncorrelated to environmental variables is another good option.**